Essential Insurance Coverages for Laundromat Owners: A Guide by Brooks Waterburn

 We factor in the age of your building, location-based risks (such as flood zones or high-theft areas), and the value of your equipment to craft coverage that’s thorough and reliable.

-If a fire, flood, or other covered disaster forces you to close temporarily, business interruption insurance helps cover lost income and ongoing expenses like rent and employee wages.
+When a covered loss forces your laundromat to close temporarily, business interruption insurance helps replace lost income and cover ongoing expenses like rent, utilities, and payroll.

 Real-World Example: